 The Final Verdict

-Overall, this laptop will do some very light gaming and be a great option for school because of its lightweight.
+Overall, this laptop will perform well on a game like Fortnite and be a great option for school because of its lightweight.
 For examples of the type of performance you can expect, I've included a video below with 12 tested games.
-If you're wanting to play some basic games on low settings, it'll do that for you.
-Just know what you're getting ahead of time with the i5-8250U's integrated graphics and you won't be disappointed.
+If you're wanting to play some basic games on low to medium settings, it'll definitely do that for you.

-This laptop includes SCAR II which delivers crisp and clear sound through its amazing side speakers.
+This laptop delivers crisp and clear sound through its amazing side speakers.
 In addition, you get the i7-9750H 6 core processor.
 Considering some i7s had just 2 cores a few years ago, it's great to have such a good option.

-Last but not least, this model comes with a 512GB NVMe solid state drive.
+Last but not least, this model comes with a 1TB PCIe solid-state drive.
 So, everything you load will be lightning-fast and you get enough capacity for all your favorite games.

-The Display for this laptop is a 15.6" 144Hz IPS-Type Display with a slim 5mm bezel and a 3 ms response time.
+The Display for this laptop is a 15.6" or 17.3" 144Hz IPS-Type Display with a slim bezel and a fast response time.
 This is ideal for gaming and looks absolutely fantastic.

 The Final Verdict